bellodox/trucker-wiki-content/Rails-3.md

 no such file to load -- rspec/core/rake_task
 ```

+Then you’ve hit this problem.
-Now you can fix it by making these Rake tasks conditional on the gem load.
+You can fix it by making these Rake tasks conditional on the gem load.
 For example:

 ### Rakefile